It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

 However, it should just be a matter of beefing up the leading edges with an extra layer of paper over the critical few centimeters.

 Also, rather than attempting to make a V-section, a more rounded shape might work better for the leading edges.
-Easily achieved by flattening the crease of the V a little with fingers and thumbs.
+This would be easily achieved by flattening the crease of the V a little with fingers and thumbs.

 The Worst Delta Ever